Your overall credit history is heavily impacted by multiple late payments, charge-offs, and any other negative marks.

 Dear Collection Specialist:

 I am writing this letter in response to your recent correspondence related to the account number I referenced in the subject line above.
 I am considering the possibility of settling this debt.

-While I accept no responsibility for ownership of this debt, I’m willing to compromise and offer a significant settlement amount in exchange for the following:
+I’m accepting no responsibility for ownership of this debt.
+However, I’m willing to compromise.
+I can offer a significant settlement amount in exchange for the following:

 - You agree, in writing, to designate the account as “payment in full” once you are in receipt of the agreed upon payment amount.
 The account will not be designated as a “paid collection” or “settled account.”